Project Runway season 4

-Project Runway Season 4 was the fourth season of Project Runway, Bravo's reality competition for fashion designers.
-The season premiered November 14, 2007.
+The fourth season of Project Runway, Bravo's reality competition for fashion designers, premiered on November 14, 2007.
 Returning as judges were supermodel Heidi Klum; fashion designer Michael Kors; and Nina Garcia, Elle magazine fashion director.
 Tim Gunn, chief creative officer at Liz Claiborne, Inc., again acts as a mentor to the contestants.

 Through a series of weekly challenges, contestants were eliminated, leaving three finalists left who then went on to show their designs in the final episodes at New York Fashion Week.
-The winner, Christian Siriano, received prizes including: an editorial feature in Elle, $100,000 from TRESemmé to start his own line, the opportunity to sell a fashion line on Bluefly.com, and a 2008 Saturn Astra automobile.
+The winner, Christian Siriano, received prizes including: an editorial feature in Elle, $100,000 from Tresemmé to start his own line, the opportunity to sell a fashion line on Bluefly.com, and a 2008 Saturn Astra automobile.
 Siriano mentors the designers on Project Runway from season 17.

 Elisa Jimenez, Sweet P Vaughn and Rami Kashou later appeared in Project Runway: All Stars in 2012, where Elisa placed 13th, Sweet P Placed 12th, and Rami came in 8th place out of 13.
 In 2014, Chris March appeared in the fourth season of All Stars, coming in 12th place out of 14.